doselect/docs.doselect.com/source/includes/_invite_api.md

 candidates/<email>/reset`

 <aside class="notice">
-This will delete all existing data about the user's test report in our system.
+This will delete all existing data about the user's test report in our system and will not be recoverable.
 </aside>